 To most of the people, it looks like I am having a blast (which I sure am).
 But there’s more to it.
 I’ve worked hard to make this happen.
 And interestingly, even after two years of full-time travel blogging travelling, I still struggle most of the months in a year to make money from travel blogging.

 But first things first, here’s how I DON’T fund my travels.
 My parents, family, and friends don’t give a dime to my globetrotting.
 And there is no single company sponsoring my ventures.
-Though I keep finding temporary sponsors, on the way, I do not have a particular organisation taking care of all my travels.
+Though I keep finding temporary sponsors, from time to time, I do not have a particular organisation taking care of all my travels.

 I Had Enough Savings To Start With